 However, various methods exist to try and keep the noise down!

 Some are crazy, and some are downright cruel – we have left those out and selected a few ideas for you to try out.

 No Crow Collar

-This is a quite simple invention that interferes with the expulsion of the air from the roosters’ air sacs and diminishes the sound of the crow.
+This simple invention interferes with the expulsion of the air from the roosters’ air sacs and diminishes the sound of the crow.

-It does not restrict his eating, drinking, breathing or vocalizations – just the volume of the crow.
+It does not restrict his eating, drinking, breathing, or vocalizations – just the volume of the crow.